 Motor Vehicle Accidents on Florida’s Turnpike

-If you or someone you love was involved in an accident on Florida’s Turnpike, NeJame Law can help.
-Our experienced team has successfully represented victims of all types of car accidents, motorcycle wrecks, semi-truck collisions, commercial vehicle crashes, and other auto accidents occurring on Florida’s Turnpike.
+If you or someone you love was involved in an accident on Florida’s Turnpike, we can help.
+Our experienced team has successfully represented victims of all types of semi-truck collisions, commercial vehicle crashes, car accidents, motorcycle wrecks, and other auto accidents occurring on Florida’s Turnpike.
 We understand the complexities inherent in these types of cases, and we know how to conduct proper investigations to uncover valuable evidence to support your claim.

-Choose a legal team with the experience, resources, and skill to effectively litigate your claim; call NeJame Law (407) 500-0000 for a free consultation.
+Choose a legal team with the experience, resources, and skill to effectively litigate your claim; call us at (407) 500-0000 for a free consultation.